 I make it often.
 It’s super versatile, smooth, creamy, and easy to pipe onto all our favorite desserts.

-The taste’s extremely balanced, not too sweet and not too tangy.
+This low carb keto cream cheese frosting is extremely balanced, not too sweet, and not too tangy.
 Just perfect.
-And just 4 ingredients are needed.
+And just 4 ingredients are needed:

 - Unsalted Butter

 - Powdered Sweetener

 The texture of this no sugar cream cheese frosting is terrific, and sometimes I just eat it with a spoon to satisfy my craving for sweets.
 You can add a few fresh berries for the quickest low carb treat.